berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

 interpreter you learned in Lesson 6!
 If you look at line 3, you can see that `eval-1` is using Scheme's `eval` procedure.
 You didn't really have to worry too much about the details in Lesson 6, because Scheme's `eval` procedure handled all the details.
-But then how is `eval` defined?
+But what are the details behind Scheme's `eval`?

 Now is time to look at how `mc-eval` is written.
 Take a look, and compare it to `eval-1`: